graffen/graffen.github.io/jabber/index.md

 ### Federation

-graffen.dk allows federated connections to all other S2S jabber servers.
-You can chat with almost anyone that has a jabber account somewhere.
+graffen.dk allows federated connections to all other S2S TLS-enabled Jabber servers so you can chat with anyone that has a Jabber account.
 Note that Google Talk (has this been deprecated yet?) doesn't support S2S connections.